d3b4g/leonids/_posts/Powershell_logging.md

 #### Module Logging

 Module logging records pipeline execution details as PowerShell executes.
+This feature writes Event ID 4103 events to the Microsoft-Windows-PowerShell/Operational channel.
+This can be enabled by setting the LogPipelineExecutionDetails property of a module to True.
+Or through Group Policy

 + Enable module logging: